 It doesn’t require too much fertilizer and can give dead patches of lawn a fresh and green look.

-- Available in different pack sizes.
+- Available in different pack sizes

-- Easy to plant.
+- Easy to plant

-- Doesn’t require much fertilizer.
+- Doesn’t require much fertilizer

-- Can cover dead patches of grass.
+- Can cover dead patches of grass

-- Has a rather fast germination period.
+- Has a rather fast germination period

-- Includes varieties that prevent insect damage.
+- Includes varieties that prevent insect damage

-- Doesn’t perform well in extremely sunny and high-drought areas.
+- Doesn’t perform well in extremely sunny and high-drought areas

 A Guide To Choosing The Best Florida Grass

-For a quick overview of the most popular types of grass for the Florida climate, check out this helpful and easy to follow video:
+For a quick overview of the most popular types of grass for the Florida climate, check out this helpful and easy-to-follow video:

 Getting the Best Results

 Proper maintenance is key to a healthy lawn, regardless of the type of grass you choose.
-For the best looking lawn, you want to consider the following:
+For the best-looking lawn, you want to consider the following:

 ● Re-sod regularly: Grass can experience a certain amount of wear and tear.
 If you opt for a type of grass that wears fast, regular re-sodding is something you might have to consider.

 ● Fertilization is part of keeping your lawn healthy.
 For the best results, make sure that you apply the fertilizer needed to keep your lawn in top shape.
-Check out 10-10-10 fertilizer since it’s one of the best fertilizers for lawn.
+Check out 10-10-10 fertilizer since it’s one of the best fertilizers for lawns.

 Lawn Setup 101

-While Florida is the place of sunshine and vacations, people who live here can have some trouble creating the lawn and landscape of their dreams.
+While Florida is a place of sunshine and vacations, people who live here can have trouble creating the lawn and landscape of their dreams.

 - Select the best type of grass for your particular climate conditions.
-I’ve listed the six best types of grass to grow in Florida in the next section of this article.
+I’ve listed the best types of grass to grow in Florida in the next section of this article.